MahmoudsMohammed/Crypto/README.md

 ### What I learned

 - How structure the project Folders and files.
 - Use Angular Material which saves a lot of time by using provided components.
 - Use chart.js and ng2-charts to represent data on dynamic charts.
+- Use services to handle API requests and communication between components.
+- How to build and deploy a single-page application.

 ## Author